krish11123/Ics4U-2019-winter-/README.md

 # Ics4U-2019-winter-
-Portfolio holding all my work done by krish thakker
+Portfolio holding all work done by Krish Thakker

 Welcome to the Ics4U-2019-winter- wiki!
 My top 1 and more modules I did in this class are: